temporalio/proposals/nexus/sdk-go.md

 	ExecuteOperation(ctx Context, operation any, input any, options NexusOperationOptions) NexusOperationFuture }

-// Create a [NexusClient] from a service name and an endpoint name. func NewNexusClient(service, endpoint string) NexusClient
+// Create a [NexusClient] from an endpoint name and a service name. func NewNexusClient(endpoint, service string) NexusClient
 ```

 **Usage**: